KfirD/leap_interview/README.md

 # leap_interview
 This is my submission for the leap labs interview.
-It is meant to be a small library the allows users to generate adversarial images, i.e. images that appear to the human eye to fall under one category, but are labeled but which fools a particular image classifier into labeling it under a different category.
+It is meant to be a small library the allows users to generate adversarial images, i.e. images that appear to the human eye to fall under one category, but which fools a particular image classifier into labeling it under a different category.

 The model which we consider is ResNet18 in the torchvision library (documentation: https://pytorch.org/vision/main/models/generated/torchvision.models.resnet18.html).